Contra Costa Plan B

 General Fund Unassigned Reserve: Policy Minimum vs Amount Above Minimum

-FY24-25 unassigned General Fund reserve compared with the County's 5% policy floor.
+This compares the FY24-25 unassigned General Fund reserve with the County's 5% minimum reserve policy and shows that the County is several times above the required floor.

 Total